xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 This might not sound anything special, as you can use the ``Delete`` button on Navigator window easily, and you just click on the button when the item is highlighted, and you do this multiple time to delete a bunch of items.
-However, if you want to delete a series (points) items that do not belong to a single group, this might become a little troublesome.
+However, if you want to delete a series (a lot of points) items that do not belong to a single group or are only part of a group, this might become a little troublesome.

-Here is a trick to use SHIFT-D for this: you first click on the first item to be removed and press SHIFT-D, then you click on the last item and press SHIFT-D again; this will remove all the items in the range regardless their group.
+Here is a trick - to use SHIFT-D for this: you first click on the first item to be removed and press SHIFT-D, then you click on the last item and press SHIFT-D again; this will remove all the items in the range regardless their group properties.

 You might find there are many hot keys available which you did not pay attention before.